UseLessUK/KICS-4.1.2/README.md

 You'll need to grab the KICS profile from [here](https://github.com/mwerle/KICS) as you'll require the audio files, this VA profile doesn't have any included it's just the `vap` file for VA.

-## Notes: Insatlling the KICS Profile & Audio files
+## Notes: Installing the KICS Profile & Audio files
 After downloading and extracting the KICS Profile zip file, make sure you copy/move the `Ripley Galactic` dir **and** it's entire contents to the `VoiceAttack\Sounds\` dir.
 You should end up with the following dir structure;

 • VoiceAttack\Sounds\Ripley Galactic

 • VoiceAttack\Sounds\Ripley Galactic\KICS 4

 • VoiceAttack\Sounds\Ripley Galactic\KICS 4\Audio

 • VoiceAttack\Sounds\Ripley Galactic\KICS 4\Music

 ## Updated VA Profile
 This updated version **requires** [bindED](https://github.com/alterNERDtive/bindED) in order to function.
 All the **Key Bindings** entries have been updated to support variable keys, like so;